codemeta/codemeta/using-codemeta.md

 To facilitate automated ingest of research software into repositories such as [figshare](https://figshare.com/), [Zenodo](https://zenodo.org/), the [Knowledge Network for Biocomplexity](https://knb.ecoinformatics.org/) and others, these repositories will update their submission processes to use CodeMeta instance files which will provide the metadata necessary for the submission and indexing of the software.

-Tools will be created that assist in the generate of instance files.

-For example, a tool written in the R language would generate a CodeMeta instance file from an R package that was authored to support a research project, automatically collecting available metadata, and possibly prompting the user for any additional required metadata.
+Tools will be created that assist in the generation of instance files.
+For example, a tool written in the R language would generate a CodeMeta instance file from an R package that was authored to support a research project, automatically collecting available metadata and possibly prompting the user for any additional required metadata.
 The instance file would then be used to assist in publishing the software to a repository.
 An example instance file is shown in Appendix C.

 When creating an instance file, note that they contain JSON name, value pairs where the values can be simple values, arrays or JSON objects.
 A simple value is a number, string, or one the literal values *false*, *null* *true*, for example: